johsteffens/mocutsvd/doc/mocutsvd.md

 ## Householder Reflection

-The [Householder Reflection](https://en.wikipedia.org/wiki/Householder_transformation) (HR) is a self-adjoint unitary transformation determined by a normalized vector $w$ and expressed in matrix-form as follows:
+The [Householder Reflection](https://en.wikipedia.org/wiki/Householder_transformation) (HR) is a self-adjoint unitary transformation determined by a normalized vector $w$.
+It is expressed in matrix-form as follows:

 $w^\ast w = 1$